 The cost of the Gokyo Valley (Gokyo Ri) Trek can vary widely depending on the level of service, group size, and whether you trek independently or with an organized package.
 Generally speaking, a guided Gokyo Valley Trek package of about 10–14 days will range from approximately USD 1,200 up to $2,500 per person.
 This typically includes the major expenses like internal flights (Kathmandu–Lukla round trip), trekking permits, guide, accommodations in teahouses, and meals during the trek.
 The lower end of the range might be a basic package with tea-house accommodation and minimal extras, while the higher end could involve more comfortable lodge options or all-inclusive services.

-Trek with Mountain Eco Trails for a professionally organized and eco-conscious adventure in the Himalayas.
+Trek with Mountain Eco Trails for a professionally organised and eco-conscious adventure in the Himalayas.
 Mountain Eco Trails is a leading local trekking company in Nepal known for its commitment to sustainable travel and excellent client service.
-Choosing to do your Gokyo Valley Trek with Mountain Eco Trails means you’ll benefit from experienced Sherpa guides, well-planned itineraries, and personalized attention every step of the way.
+Choosing to do your Gokyo Valley Trek with Mountain Eco Trails means you’ll benefit from experienced Sherpa guides, well-planned itineraries, and personalised attention every step of the way.
 Here are the benefits of choosing Mountain Eco Trails for the Gokyo Lake Trek in Nepal:

 - Complimentary Airport pick-up and drop-off. (if needed)